 Employees have several means of reporting criminal or unethical behavior.
-When employees feel comfortable doing so, supervisors, managers, and HR Department representatives are good options.
-Employees should not hesitate to directly contact others such as one of the Company's in-house attorneys or the group security director, particularly if there is any concern about retaliation or if allegations involve individuals in management.
+When employees feel comfortable doing so, supervisors, managers, and People Department representatives are good options.
+Employees should not hesitate to directly contact others such as legal counsel or the group security manager, particularly if there is any concern about retaliation or if allegations involve individuals in management.
 The Integrity Help Line is also available for those employees who wish to remain anonymous or would feel more comfortable disclosing information in this manner.